 You can gauge the performance of a particular mutual fund by comparing it to its chosen benchmark, such as the S&P 500.
 If it regularly performs better over the course of a three to five year period, then it could be a good investment choice.

 Mutual funds are a popular choice because you generally don’t need a lot of money to get started.
-You can often choose a mutual fund within your retirement account to get around any minimum requirements, or even set up a recurring investment amount.
+You can often choose one within your retirement account to get around any minimum requirements, or even set up a recurring investment amount.

 Plus, mutual funds are extremely diversified, often holding as much as 100 securities in each one.
 This helps to minimize your risk as well as the amount of time you spend managing your portfolio.